-’90 Day Fiancé’ Danielle Mullins Criminal Past Exposed, Including Stealing Ex Mohamed Jbali’s Identity
+’90 Day Fiancé’ Star Danielle Mullins’ Criminal Past Exposed, Including Stealing Ex Mohamed Jbali’s Identity

 Danielle Mullins of 90 Day Fiancé has certainly made an impression on reality TV viewers.
 The TLC star was made famous for her ill-fated relationship with Tunisian Mohamed Jbali, who was a little more than half of her age.
-The pair eventually divorced when it was discovered that they pretty much despised one another, and that Mohamed wasn’t participating in his husbandly duties.
+The pair eventually divorced when it was discovered that they pretty much despised one another and that Mohamed wasn’t participating in his husbandly duties.

 However, new information has come to light about Danielle Mullins’ past, and it seems the TV star has some things she would rather not reveal about herself.
 Users on a Reddit forum about the television show dug up some information on the reality TV star and found that she has several felonies on her record.
-These include writing a bad check, using some else’s credit card and using Mohamed’s credit card and creating a fake account in his name.
+These include writing a bad check, using some else’s credit card, and using Mohamed’s credit card and creating a fake account in his name.
 She was also at one point charged with driving without a seatbelt.

 Danielle Mullins addressed her record online via a Facebook post, but she didn’t acknowledge the fact that she had stolen Mohamed’s identity.